 IDFA has been very important for marketers to determine the attribution for their marketing spend: giving them insight into when an ad is successful at producing clicks and conversions.
 This attribution goes a step farther when a user creates an account for an app and makes any purchases—marketing efforts can then be directly attributed to that app adoption or sale.

-This made it possible for users to limit app tracking, but because it required the knowledge and effort to go into settings and make this adjustment, the majority of mobile users did not impose LAT.
+This made it possible for users to limit app tracking, but because it required the knowledge and effort to go into tracking settings and make this adjustment, most mobile users did not impose LAT.
 The result was a minor disruption, leading to an estimated 13% of users opting out.

 There is also no hope that this would only be an issue for Apple devices and leave Android marketers free and clear, as many reports note that Google and Apple nearly always follow one another when it comes to questions of privacy.
 The Android version of LAT, Ad Personalization, came out just a year after Apple’s Limit Ad Tracking decision.

-Some of these questions, including seeing how many users actually opt in to IDFA, should be answered come this September with the rollout of iOS 14.
+Some of these questions, including seeing how many iOS users opt-in to IDFA, should be answered this September with the rollout of iOS 14.
 Still, many marketers are not eager to sit around and wait for these answers and are already looking for more definitive ways to measure attribution.

-Will It Impact Call Tracking?
+Will Apple’s Decision Impact Phonexa Call Tracking?

-Call tracking, because it uses trackable phone numbers for consumers to dial and call, is not set to be impacted by Apple’s IDFA decision.
-Call tracking by Phonexa tracks attribution from dynamic tracking numbers on mobile web browsers and search applications.
-Once a number is called, the consumer has already opted in to the tracking process.
+Because it uses trackable phone numbers for consumers to dial and call, call tracking is not impacted by Apple’s IDFA decision.
+Phonexa’s call tracking software, Call Logic, tracks attribution from dynamic tracking numbers on mobile web browsers and search applications.
+Once a number is called, the consumer has already opted into the tracking process.